 - jgroups-file attribute.
 This is the name of JGroups configuration file.
 It will be used to initialize JGroups channels.
-Make sure the file is in the java resource path so that Apache ActiveMQ Artemis can load it.
-The typical location for the file is the etc directory from the broker instance. - jgroups-channel attribute.
+Make sure the file is in the java resource path so that Apache ActiveMQ Artemis can load it. - jgroups-channel attribute.
 The name that JGroups channels connect to for broadcasting.